zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

       1. If any server returns a redirect (delegation) directly to the *Child Zone*, emit *[INCONSISTENT_DELEGATION]* and go back to step 4 with the found delegation.
-   3. The non-existance of the *Child Zone* has been determined.
+   3. The non-existence of the *Child Zone* has been determined.
       1. If *Test Type* is "normal test", emit *[NO_CHILD]*.
       2. If *Test Type* is "undelegated test, emit *[CHILD_NOT_DELEGATED]*.
    4. Exit.